hindu-comm/weblogs/manasataramgini/2015/02/2015-02-28_a-rambling-expatiation-instigated-by-the-self-interview-of-robert-burnham-jr.md

 writings; all religious concepts were developed by human beings.
 Obviously.
 There are people who imagine that they have something more, since their whole creed depends upon that idea.
 And where do they go to prove this?
-Right back to human reasoning\!
+Right back to human reasoning!
 You can find entire books – hundreds of them – devoted to proving some theological doctrine or other.
 Using step by step human logic.